ionic-team/ionic-framework/docs/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to the Ionic Framework! :tada:
+Thanks for your interest in contributing to the Ionic Framework! 🎉

 - [Contributing Etiquette](#contributing-etiquette)
 - [Creating an Issue](#creating-an-issue)